Microsoft Excel

 At least the error message here is nice and clear, and it only means one thing - you are attempting to divide a number by zero.
 This operation is considered mathematically impossible, hence the division error message.

 Sometimes the #DIV/0! error is unavoidable because there isn’t anything actually wrong with your formula.
-It could be that the divisor (denominator) in the formula references a cell which is currently empty, or which returns a value of zero.
+It could be that the divisor (denominator) in the formula references a cell that is currently empty or which returns a value of zero.
 Or, in the case of an AVERAGEIF formula, none of the cells within the range satisfy the criteria.
 In that case, it is not technically an error, but Excel cannot express the result because division by zero is undefined.

 Possible solutions: